truenas/documentation/content/SCALE/SCALECLIReference/_index.md

 ## Launching the TrueNAS CLI

 The SCALE Shell automatically opens in the SCALE CLI if the admin user **Shell** setting on the **Credentials > Local User > Add User** or **Edit User** screen is set to **TrueNAS CLI**.
-If set to a different shell option such as bash or zsh, enter `cli` at the prompt on the **shell** screen.
+If set to a different shell option, such as bash or zsh, enter `cli` at the prompt on the **shell** screen.

-You can also access the TrueNAS CLI through either the Console Setup Menu.
+You can also access the TrueNAS CLI through the Console Setup Menu.

 ### Entering the TrueNAS CLI from Console Setup Menu

 You can access the Console Setup Menu when you SSH into the TrueNAS system, after you install SCALE from the <file>iso</file>, or from the Shell.
 If you set the admin user **Shell** setting to **TrueNAS Console**, the Shell opens in the console setup menu.

 To open the TrueNAS CLI from the [Console Setup Menu]({{< relref "ConsoleSetupMenuScale.md" >}}), enter `6`.